 SocialPilot is a social media management tool.
-It connects with Facebook, Instagram, Twitter, LinkedIn, Google+, Pintrest, Google My Business, Tumblr, VK and Xing.
-It is full-featured and offers services such as analytics, automated publishing, content management, conversion tracking, multi-account management, and post scheduling.
-It makes quick work of scheduling, queuing, editing and sharing all your content (and it can even help with content curation too).
+It connects with Facebook, Instagram, Twitter, LinkedIn, Pinterest, Google My Business, Tumblr, and TikTok.
+It is fully featured and offers services such as analytics, automated publishing, content management, conversion tracking, multi-account management, an inbox, and post-scheduling.
+It makes quick work of scheduling, queuing, editing, and sharing all your content (and it can even help with content curation too).

 Is SocialPilot good?

 SocialPilot offers a long list of features making it a legitimate contender in the industry.
 It matches Hootsuite, the market-leading app, on virtually every feature.
 What is more, it is collaborative and very easy to use.
-When it comes to value for money, on paper it offers better value than Hootsuite.
-All things considered, while it is still widely regarded as a new player in the industry, it succeeds in making the life of a social media professional a lot easier.
+It offers excellent value for money when compared to other leading social media marketing platforms.
+All things considered, while it is still regarded as a relatively new player in the industry, it succeeds in making the life of a social media professional a lot easier.

 How does SocialPilot’s pricing work?

-SocialPilot has four paid plans: Professional ($30 per month), Small Team ($50 per month), Agency ($100 per month) and Enterprise (custom pricing).
+SocialPilot has four paid plans: Professional ($30 per month), Small Team ($50 per month), Agency ($100 per month), and Agency+ ($200 per month).
 If you opt to be billed annually, you qualify for a discounted price.
-What makes their pricing model nice is that there are no significant feature restrictions.
-Thus, with one of its cheaper plans you can do virtually everything offered by SocialPilot.
-Arguably, the only valuable feature that is excluded in its Professional plan is the Social Inbox.
+You can have a free 14-day trial of the plan of your choice.
+Even the cheaper plans offer you most of the features offered by SocialPilot.
+Arguably, the only valuable features that are excluded from its Professional plan are the Social Inbox and the Content Library.